 The company’s use results could lead to a complete market-tailored solution.

-A study about customer needs and behaviors, the way customers use a product or service, their preferences, and demographics can help a business formulate effective marketing plans for optimum sales.
+A study of customer needs and behaviors, including how customers use a product or service, their preferences, and demographics, can help a business formulate effective marketing plans for optimal sales.

 Sentiment analysis to find and encourage social networks and engage with their customers.